Tylenol (Acetaminophen)

 What To Do if You Suspect a Tylenol-Related Injury

-- Blood tests, including liver enzyme tests (ALT and AST), can help evaluate liver damage.
+- Ask Your Doctor About Diagnostic Tests: For liver concerns, blood tests like liver enzyme tests can help evaluate potential damage.
 If you have liver disease, tell your doctor if you are taking Tylenol or any other acetaminophen.
 They may want to monitor you frequently to detect any problems early.

-If you’re thinking about filing a lawsuit due to problems related to Tylenol, you can receive a complimentary case evaluation from Drugwatch.
-Just complete a brief form, and a member of our team will reach out to discuss your experience and determine if you have a viable case.
+If you’re thinking about filing a Tylenol lawsuit due to problems you or your children developed after taking the drug, you can get a free case evaluation from Drugwatch.
+Just complete a brief form, and a member of our team will contact you to determine if you have a case.

 Calling this number connects you with a Drugwatch.com representative.
 We will direct you to one of our trusted legal partners for a free case review.